telerik/winforms-docs/controls/taskbar-button/features/progress.md

 ![WinForms RadTaskbarButton ProgressState Normal](images/winforms-radtaskbarbutton-progresspercentage.gif)

 #### Pause
-In this state, the color of the progress will turn yellow.
+In this state, the color of the progress will turn into yellow.
 In this state, the __ProgressPercentage__ property value change should be stopped to show that the currently running task is on pause.

 ![WinForms RadTaskbarButton ProgressState Pause](images/winforms-radtaskbarbutton-progressstate-pause.png)